Fathoming the Fog: A Nice Conversation with Mark Leidner

 Joel, a hotshot venture capitalist, just had a multimillion-dollar deal go up in smoke and he’s at the lowest and most desperate moment in his life.
-Having just moved in with his in-lawys, he meets an old friend who’s seeking investors in a new technology known as XVR—Xtreme Virtual Reality—which offers the most realistic and moving experiences for customers by placing them in the lives of the less fortunate.
+Having just moved in with his in-laws, he meets an old friend who’s seeking investors in a new technology known as XVR—Xtreme Virtual Reality—which offers realistic and moving experiences for customers by placing them in the lives of the less fortunate.
 Joel takes a big risk and gets the startup its funds, but soon discovers that the tech’s creators have far more sinister uses in store for their creation, and that the reality it provides its customers isn’t virtual at all.

 And here’s the trailer: